 Jan’s first exposure to bats was in 1999, mist netting and harp trapping bats in Vietnam as part of a biodiversity survey.
 She was struck by how different bats are from other mammals and by the diversity in species worldwide (and, indeed, the challenges they face!) so joined her Local Bat Group immediately upon returning to the UK.
 Bats soon turned into a career.
 Jan’s professional experience is primarily as an ecological consultant specialising in bats, but she also has experience in Environmental Records Centre and Local Planning Authority work.
 Within her consultancy roles she has provided surveys and advice covering a range of industries, including property and construction, commercial and retail, government, transport, energy and nature conservation.
-Jan is a full member of CIEEM, a Chartered Environmentalist, holds a Natural England bat survey licence and is a member of Kent Bat Group.
-Jan has been more specifically involved with bats and wind farms over recent years, including an MSc research project on surveying for bats at height and various wind farm development projects in the UK and abroad.
+In her latter years as a consultant Jan specialised in bats and wind farms, including an MSc research project on surveying for bats at height and various wind farm development projects in the UK and abroad.
+Jan is a full member of CIEEM, a Chartered Ecologist, holds a Natural England bat survey licence and is a member of Kent Bat Group.

 Email Jan: email@example.com

 From 2007 to 2010 Carol worked for BCT as the first Built Environment Project officer, whilst on secondment from Natural England.
 In July 2011 Carol returned to BCT, this time in the role of Woodland Officer.
 As someone who has a long-running special interest in woodlands that post combined her two main passions of bats and trees.
 Carol was Director of Conservation from September 2012 to July 2023.